sociomantic-tsunami/git-hub/man.rst

     Any standard **git clone** option can be passed.
 Not all of them might make sense when cloning a GitHub repo to be used with this tool though.

+  This command will run the `hub.hookscript` on some events, please have a look at `HOOK SCRIPT`_ for more details.

 `issue`
   This command is used to manage GitHub issues through a set of subcommands.